-This package is maintained by the Knowledge Management Branch of the British Columbia Ministry of Environment and Climate Change Strategy.
+This package is maintained by the Data Science and Analytics Branch of the British Columbia Ministry of Citizens’ Services.

 hy_*) that access hydrometric data from the HYDAT database, a national archive of Canadian hydrometric data and return tidy data.